Ayush-Poddar-2003/TUTORIALS/JAVA/04_GarbageCollection.md

 4 finalize method()

-- By default every class in java has a super class called Object
+- defined in java.lang.Object
 - finalize is a protected method of object super class
-- the purpose of finalize method is to release the resources that is allocated by unused object, called by garbage collection thread before collecting object
+- Purpose is to release the resources that is allocated by unused object
-- defined in java.lang.Object

 ---

 ```JAVA